-The SENDCo monitors interventions to identify 'what works'.
+The SENDCo and assistant headteachers monitor interventions to identify 'what works'.

 All children have equal access to before school, lunchtime and after school clubs which develop engagement with the wider curriculum.
 Where necessary we make accommodation and adaptation to meet the physical and learning needs of our children.